 You’re also entitled to compensation for any transport fees you paid for that bag to the airlines.

-How Much Money Can You Claim if an Airline Loses Your Bag?
+You Are Entitled to Compensation if an Airline Loses Your Bag

 The Department of Transportation permits airlines to limit their liability for a lost, damaged, delayed bag on a domestic flight to $3,800.

 But an airline is legally free to pay you more if they wish.

 For international flights, the Montreal Convention states that passengers are entitled to a maximum of $1,780 for a missing bag.